 - Afix the new crown onto the damaged tooth with cement

 Placing a crown may take several dental visits as your dentist takes impressions, creates the crown, and prepares your mouth for the procedure.
-Your dentist may create a temporary crown to cover your tooth during the process of placing your permanent new crown.
+Your dentist may create a temporary crown to cover your tooth while placing your permanent new crown.

-If you’re missing one or more teeth, or have several damaged or decayed teeth, your dentist may recommend installing bridges to replace multiple teeth.
-Dental crowns can be used to anchor a bridge; the more gaps your dentist replaces with bridges, the more anchors he or she will create from crowns or your natural teeth.
-Your dentist will create a “frame” with artificial teeth made from impressions of your mouth, and anchor the bridge to your natural teeth.
+If you’re missing one or more teeth or have several damaged or decayed teeth, your dentist may recommend installing bridges to replace multiple teeth.
+Dental crowns can be used to anchor a bridge; the more gaps your dentist replaces with bridges, the more anchors they will create from crowns or your natural teeth.
+Your dentist will create a “frame” with artificial teeth made from impressions of your mouth and anchor the bridge to your natural teeth.

 Types of Bridges